Updated: 15th January 2021

 The act has since been repealed and superseded by the Financial Services and Markets Act 2000, under which the SIB and SROs were merged together to form the Financial Services Authority (FSA).
 With the advent of the FSA, self-regulation became less important and the emphasis has been switched towards more regulatory content.

 If you have questions about UK company law or any issues related to business insolvency and recovery, feel free to email us or call our directors’ hotline on 0800 644 6080.
-Our extensive office network comprises 55 offices across the UK with a partner-led service offering immediate director advice.
+Our extensive office network comprises 100 offices across the UK with a partner-led service offering immediate director advice and support.